 This recipe is sponsored by California Walnuts, a year long partner of Heartbeet Kitchen.

-If you make this cream cheese onion dip, be sure to tag me on instagram @heartbeetkitchen, or with hashtag #heartbeetkitchen!
+If you make this mashed acorn squash recipe, tag me on Instagram @heartbeetkitchen, or with hashtag #heartbeetkitchen!

 - 1 tablespoon olive oil

 - 1 tablespoon butter

 - 1 1/2 tablespoons maple syrup

 - 1 sprig fresh rosemary

 Roasted Acorn Squash Mash

 - 2 medium acorn squash, halved

 - 1 head of garlic, cut off at top to open cloves

 - 2 tablespoons butter